pharaox/carnalitas_x/README.md

 #### Slave Prices

-In this mod, slaves are bought and sold at prices that better reflect their actual value.
+In this mod, slaves are bought and sold at prices that better correspond to the cost of recruiting guests.
 Most of the factors influencing the base price of a slave are the same as those influencing the cost of recruiting a guest, with similar impact:

 * base (10)
-* claims (100 to 250)
+* claims (100)
 * dynasty prestige level (5 per level)
 * genetic traits (5 per level of good trait, -5 per level of bad trait)
 * commander traits (15 per trait)